How to Future Proof Your Career: Skills, AI & Growth

 Make Learning a Continuous Cycle

-The most resilient professionals in IT understand that learning is not a finite event; it’s an iterative loop: assess, learn, apply, reflect.
-And then the cycle begins anew.
+The most resilient professionals in IT understand that education is not a one-time event.
+It is a loop: assess, learn, apply, and reflect.
+Then the cycle starts over.

-- Reflect: Analyze what went well and where you encountered difficulties.
-This reflection informs your next assessment, refining your learning strategy.
+4. Reflect: Look at what went well and where you struggled.
+This reflection helps you adjust your focus for the next assessment period.

 Developing Skills That AI Cannot Replicate